-PGR11.5.2R Where the FRDC agree a fail recommendation this will be forwarded to the Research Degrees Award Board (RDAB) which will consider withdrawal of the PGR's registration from the award.
+PGR11.5.2R Where the FRDC agree a 'fail' recommendation this will be forwarded to the Research Degrees Award Board (RDAB) which will consider withdrawal of the PGR's registration from the award.

-PGR11.5.3R Where the reviewers' recommendations are not unanimous they shall each submit a separate report to the FRDC which will consider both reports and agree an outcome decision.
+PGR11.5.3R Where the reviewers' recommendations are not unanimous, they shall each submit a separate report to the FRDC which will consider both reports and agree an outcome decision.
 There will be no further viva voce examination of the PGR within that assessment attempt.

-PGR11.5.4R The FRDC may seek independent advice to inform this decision-making process from an academic colleague who is unconnected with the project, supervisory team or the PGR, but has subject or other appropriate expertise.
+PGR11.5.4R The FRDC may seek independent advice to inform this decision-making process from an academic colleague who is unconnected with the project, supervisory team, or the PGR, but has subject or other appropriate expertise.

 PGR11.5.5R PGRs have the right of appeal against an RDAB decision only within specified limited grounds.
-These grounds and the process for submitting an appeal are set out in the <a href="https://www.uwe.ncba.nih.gov/uwe.ncba
+These grounds and the process for submitting an appeal are set out in the UWE Academic Appeals policy